aqwert/flutter_auth_starter/README.md

 # flutter_auth_starter

 This auth starter project for flutter simplifies the addition of signing in and up of the user with the application.
+You could add full (albiet mocked) authentication flow within your flutter app within minutes.

+This is an opinionated view of authentication within a flutter app.
+Specific use cases may not be covered or different to what is expected.

 ## Features